charleswasaway/charleswasaway/README.md

 <p align="center">Stancy/Conquest I love you so much darling, thank you for letting me into your heart ♡

-<p align="center">🚫 Do NOT follow me if you're not going to read my DNI list 🚫
+<p align="center">🚫 Do NOT follow or interact me if you're not going to read my DNI list 🚫

 <p align="center">☆ C+H freely unless said otherwise. ☆